An election campaign does not end when the results are announced at the end of polling day.

-Instructions for completing the Candidate's Financial Report
+Instructions for completing the Candidate's Financial Report (link is external)

-Some Candidates will find themselves with extra funds at the end of their campaign while others may not have enough to pay the balance of their election expenses.
+Some candidates will find themselves with extra funds at the end of their campaign, while others may not have enough to pay the balance of their election expenses.

-Within 60 days after polling day, any contributions that were received but not spent on the campaign must be:
+Within 60 business days after polling day, any contributions that were received but not spent on the campaign must be:

-- given to a charitable organization of the Candidate’s choosing; or
+- given to a charitable organization of the candidate’s choosing; or

 - provided to the Chief Electoral Officer to be deposited into the GNWT’s Consolidated Revenue Fund

 Candidates must report any surplus funds and indicate their chosen option for disposal of these funds in Section Seven of the Candidate’s Financial Report.